YottaDB/YDBDoc/ReleaseNotes/ydbr204.md

   See [Using External Calls: Call-Outs](https://docs.yottadb.com/ProgrammersGuide/extrout.html#using-external-calls-call-outs) for more detail about how pre-allocated IO parameters are represented in C. [#1056](https://gitlab.com/YottaDB/DB/YDB/-/issues/1056)

+* <a name="x1128"></a>A [MUPIP STOP](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#stop) does not terminate DSE, LKE and MUPIP processes if they hold the critical section for a database file.
+Previously, if [$ydb_readline](https://docs.yottadb.com/AdminOpsGuide/basicops.html#ydb-readline) was `1` or an equivalent value, it would incorrectly terminate the process.
+Note that a sequence of three MUPIP STOP signals sent within one minute continue to terminate the process even if it holds a critical section. [#1128](https://gitlab.com/YottaDB/DB/YDB/-/issues/1128)

+* <a name="x1129"></a>[\$TRANSLATE()](https://docs.yottadb.com/ProgrammersGuide/functions.html#translate) works correctly in UTF-8 mode (i.e., [$ZCHSET](https://docs.yottadb.com/ProgrammersGuide/isv.html#zchset) is `"UTF-8"`) when the search string (second parameter) contains more than 256 characters and includes at least one non-ASCII character.
+Previously, effective YottaDB release r1.36, this would fail with a fatal [GTMASSERT2](https://docs.yottadb.com/MessageRecovery/errors.html#gtmassert2) error. [#1129](https://gitlab.com/YottaDB/DB/YDB/-/issues/1129)

 * <a name="x1133"></a>YottaDB compilation supports a `-machine` flag (see [Qualifiers for the yottadb command](https://docs.yottadb.com/ProgrammersGuide/devcycle.html#qualifiers-for-the-yottadb-command)) which produces a listing that shows the generated assembly code for each line of source code.
 Specifying `-machine` automatically turns on the [-list](https://docs.yottadb.com/ProgrammersGuide/devcycle.html#no-li-st-filename) option if the latter is not explicitly specified. [#1133](https://gitlab.com/YottaDB/DB/YDB/-/issues/1133)

+* <a name="x1136"></a>[WRITE /TLS](https://docs.yottadb.com/ProgrammersGuide/ioproc.html#write-command) does not set [$TEST](https://docs.yottadb.com/ProgrammersGuide/isv.html#test) in case no timeout was specified.
+In YottaDB releases r1.30 to r2.02, $TEST was set even in this case whereas it should have been set only if a timeout was specified. [#1136](https://gitlab.com/YottaDB/DB/YDB/-/issues/1136)

 * <a name="x1138"></a>The function $ZYCOMPILE(str) verifies whether or not `str` is valid M code.
 An empty string is returned if `str` is syntactically valid M code; otherwise a string of the form `POS,YDB_ERROR,Error` is returned where